 Variable-rate mortgage holders got some good news from the latest Consumer Price Index (CPI) released by Statistics Canada on Friday.
 The CPI dropped from 2.9% to 2.3% and core CPI (which excludes more volatile inputs like food and energy) also fell from 2.1% to 1.9%.
 The core number was below the BoC’s projection of 2.2% for Q4, 2011 and is now below the BoC’s long-term target rate of 2%.
 This latest round of CPI data means that the BoC can continue to take its time before raising rates, and it also vindicates the Bank’s decision last year not to raise rates when higher food and energy prices caused inflation to temporarily accelerate.

-The bottom line: To paraphrase my key take-away from the BoC’s latest MPR, rising household debt levels are expected to provide the fuel needed to drive our economy through tougher times ahead, as long as no one lights a match.David Larock is an independent full-time mortgage planner and industry insider.
+The bottom line: To paraphrase my key take-away from the BoC’s latest MPR, rising household debt levels are expected to provide the fuel needed to drive our economy through tougher times ahead, as long as no one lights a match.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.